-"11 bit" Identifier length of the CAN base frame format.
-The instrument triggers on the sample point of the identifier extension flag (IDE) bit.

-"29 bit" Identifier length of the CAN extended frame format.
-The instrument triggers on the sample point of the remote transmission request
+- "11 bit" Identifier length of the CAN base frame format.
+The instrument triggers on the sample point of the identifier extension flag (IDE) bit. - "29 bit" Identifier length of the CAN extended frame format.
+The instrument triggers on the sample point of the remote transmission request (RTR) bit. - "Any" The ID type and ID pattern are not relevant for the trigger condition.

-(RTR) bit.

-"Any" The ID type and ID pattern are not relevant for the trigger condition.

 If the trigger type is "Identifier", the instrument triggers on any identifier in the specified frame type.

-If the trigger type is "Identifier + Data", set the "ID type" to "Any" if you want to trigger only on data.
+If the trigger type is "Identifier + Data", set the "ID type" to "Any" if you

-TRIGger: CAN: ITYPe on page 733
+TRIGger:CAN:ITYPe on page 710